microsoft/vscode-docs/api/extension-guides/chat.md

 # Chat extensions

 Visual Studio Code's Copilot Chat architecture enables extension authors to integrate with the [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) experience.
-A chat extension is a regular VS Code extension that leverages the Chat extension API.
+A chat extension is a regular VS Code extension that uses the Chat extension API.

 *Chat participants* are domain experts that can answer user queries within a specific domain.
-They can choose to do this by fully using AI in the query processing, or by simply forwarding the user request to a backend service.
+They can choose to fully use AI for the query processing, or to forward the user request to a backend service.
 Participants can also provide the language model access to tools.
-With the help of the Language Model, the participant might select a tool and define how to invoke it.
-Some participants just make use of the Language Model to get answers to custom prompts (e.g. [sample cat participant](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample)).
+With the help of the language model, the participant might select a tool and define how to invoke it.
+Some participants just make use of the Language Model to get answers to custom prompts (for example, the [sample cat participant](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample)).
 Other participants are more advanced and act like [autonomous agents](https://learn.microsoft.com/en-us/semantic-kernel/agents/) that invoke tools with the help of the Language Model.
 An example of such an advanced participant is the built-in `@workspace`. `@workspace` knows about your workspace and can answer questions about it.
 Internally, `@workspace` is powered by multiple tools: GitHub's knowledge graph, combined with semantic search, local code indexes, and VS Code's language services.

 When a user explicitly mentions a `@participant` in their chat prompt, that prompt is forwarded to the extension that contributed that specific chat participant.
 The participant then responds to the request with a `ResponseStream`.
+To provide a smooth user experience, the Chat API is streaming-based.
 A `ResponseStream` can include:

 - Markdown for simple text and image responses
 - Buttons that invoke VS Code commands
 - Progress for longer running operations
 - References to URIs or editor locations
-- File trees (e.g. can be used as a workspace preview when a participant is proposing to create a new workspace)
+- File trees (for example, to show a workspace preview when a chat participant proposes to create a new workspace)

+To help the user take the conversation further, participants can provide *follow-ups* for each response.
+Follow-up questions are suggestions that are presented in the chat user interface and might give the user inspiration about the chat extension's capabilities.

-Participants can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
-To provide a smooth user experience, the whole API is streaming based.
-Participants can contribute Commands that provide different requests to the Language Model.
-Such a request typically corresponds to an intent from the user.
-For example ‘/explain’ is a command that corresponds to the intent that the Language Model should explain some code.
-The current syntax being explicit and concise can be a convenient time saver.
+Participants can also contribute *commands*, which are a shorthand notation for common user intents, and are indicated by the `/` symbol.
+The extension can then use the command to prompt the language model accordingly.
+For example, `/explain` is a command that corresponds with the intent that the language model should explain some code.

 > **Note:** The Chat and Language Model API are in a [proposed state](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) and we are actively working on adding more functionality.
 Share your feedback in [this GitHub issue](https://github.com/microsoft/vscode/issues/199908) or create new issues.